 I even created a match point for the community bus!
 When our community trip is over, each student gets a bus icon to match when they return to the bus.
 The matching routine is so strong, we transition better (note I didn’t say we transition well…but better than when we don’t give students bus icons!).

 Match points are a part of my Visual Schedules Bundle.
 I’ve done the work for you with these whole class schedule strips, individual schedule cards and match points.
-Check it out in my Teachers Pay Teachers store.
+Check it out in my Autism Work Tasks store.